garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Variable Interest Rates.md

-- adjusts in line with 'Official Cash Rate '
+- adjusts in line with 'Official Cash Rate (OCR)' or some base rate